All Episodes

 Trump's there with his 30, 35, and here come the others.

-So the question is why don't some of these lower tier people like Carson and all just quit and throw their supporters to true to Cruz or Rubio.
+So the question is, why don't some of these lower tier people like Carson and all just quit and throw their supporters to Cruz or Rubio?

-Well, none of them have small enough egos to want to be teen players yet.
+Well, none of them have small enough egos to want to be team players yet.

-I think the establishment and the RNC, whoever they are, are even now, as we speak, conceiving various options and strategies designed to thwart whoever wins the primaries.
+I think the establishment and the RNC, whoever they are, are even now, as we speak, conceiving various options and strategeries designed to thwart whoever wins the primaries.

-If it's Trump, if it's Cruz, I think that the establishment and the people that run the party are as we speak hatching and hot uh hatching plans to take over the convention and deny whoever wins the most delegates by virtue of the primaries and throw it open to try to deny whoever wins this.
+If it's Trump, if it's Cruz, I think that the establishment and the people that run the party are, as we speak, hatching and hatching plans to take over the convention and deny whoever wins, the most delegates by virtue of the primaries, and throw it open to try to deny whoever wins this.

-Trump Cruz Rubio, if it's Rubio, they would probably go with him.
+Trump, Cruz, Rubio, who, if it's Rubio, they would probably go with him.

-But I believe, and this is just a intelligence guided by experience, these are not the kind of people that sit around and wait for things to happen and deal with a loss, as though, ho hum, okay, we gave it our best shot, we lost.
+But I believe, and this is just intelligence guided by experience, these are not the kind of people that sit around and wait for things to happen and deal with a loss as though, oh, hum, okay, we gave it our best shot, we lost.

 These are people in their minds, they run the party.